 Enter a tax code.
 You should have already received this from HMRC or will find it on the employee's P45.

 Tax code should only be changed on receipt of a coding notice from HMRC.
 FreeAgent can handle BR, D0 (D-zero), D1 (D-one), K prefixes (like K495) or L, M, N, P, S, T or Y suffixes.

 Select a National Insurance Category Letter – this is also sometimes known as the National Insurance contribution letter and is the same as the NIC Table Letter shown on a P60.

-If the employee should be making student loan payments, select yes from 'Are there applicable student loan deductions?' and choose the appropriate plan type.
+If the employee should be making student loan payments, tick the relevant box from the 'Deduct student loans?' options and choose the appropriate plan type.

 You don't need to add a leaving date when first setting up a payroll profile.
 This is where to add a leaving date if the employee leaves the company in the future.

 Enter details of the employee's monthly/basic pay with any allowances or other payments.